-The WVDHHR/BBHHF has six regional grantees who provide prevention services in the state.
-These six grantees have oversight of a number of counties/sub-grantees within their respective region.
-An Adult Coordinator for each of the counties, within a region, serves as the Adult Coordinator for Synar inspections.
-They recruit and train the Youth Inspectors for their respective counties.
-Protocol/training is provided to grantees/Adult Coordinators by the Synar Compliance Specialist.
-They are provided protocols and training information for each of the Synar team members-the Adult Coordinator, WVSP Trooper and Youth Inspector.
+The WVDHHR/BBH has six regional grantees who provide prevention services in the state.
+These six grantees have oversight of a number of counties/sub-grantees within their respective region, and an Adult Coordinator for each of the counties, within a region, serves as the Adult Coordinator for Synar Inspections.
+They recruit and train Youth Inspectors for their respective counties.
+Protocol/training is provided to grantees/ Adult Coordinators by the Synar Compliance Specialist.
+They are provided protocols and training information for each of the Synar team members-Adult Coordinator, WVSP Trooper, and Youth Inspector.

 5b.
-Describe the methods used to recruit, select, and train youth inspectors.
+Describe the methods used to recruit, select, and train youth and young adult inspectors.

-Once the Synar Compliance Specialist meets and goes through protocols with the Adult Coordinators (grantees/sub-grantees), they recruit youth inspectors from youth they work with within their respective prevention programs (FRNs, church groups, family members, RAZE, SADD, Jr. ROTC, etc.).
-They may utilize group training for the youth inspectors or they may train the youth inspector on a one-to-one basis.
+Once the Synar Compliance Specialist meets and provides protocols to the Adult Coordinators (grantees/sub-grantees), they recruit youth Inspectors from youth they work with within their respective prevention programs (FRNs, church groups, family members, RAZE, SADD, Jr. ROTC, etc).
+They may utilize group training for the youth Inspectors, or they may train the youth inspectors on a one-to-one basis.
 That determination is left up to the Adult Coordinator.

-- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? - a.
+- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth and young adult inspectors' immunity when conducting inspections? - a.
 Legal

-Contained within WV State Code §16-9A-2c, Tobacco Usage Restrictions, §16-9A-7.
-Persons under the age of 18 years may be enlisted by such commissioner, superintendent, sheriff's or chiefs of police or employees of agents thereof to test compliance only if the testing is conducted under the direct supervision of the commissioner, superintendent, sheriff's or chiefs of police or employees or agents thereof and written consent of the parent or guardian of such person is first obtained and such minor shall not be in violation of section three of this article and chapter when acting under the direct supervision of the commissioner.
+Contained within WV State Code §16-9A-7, Tobacco Usage Restrictions §16-9A-7, persons under the age of 18 years may be enlisted by such commissioner, superintendent, sheriff's or chiefs of police or employees of agents thereof to test compliance only if the testing is conducted under the direct supervision of the commissioner, superintendent, sheriff's or chiefs or police or employees in first obtained and such shall not be in violation of section three of this article and chapter when actin under the direct supervision of the commissioner.